 I shall begin from the pillars of Herakles in Europe as far as the pillars of Herakles in Libya, and as far as the great Ethiopians.
 And the pillars of Herakles are right by one another, and are distant from one another a voyage of a day.
 [And two islands are at hand here, which have the name Gadeira.
 One of these has a city that is distant a day's voyage from the pillars of Herakles.]

 As shown in the quote above, pseudo-Scylax's scheme for the construction of the document was a guide to the coasts of the Mediterranean, beginning at the European Pillar and continuing on past the African Pillar down along the coast of that continent.
-As these pillars are placed immediately to the west of the Iberians and the Carthaginian coast of Libya , adjacent to two islands called Gadeira [1; 111 - "These are islands towards Europe; of these, one has a city: and the pillars of Herakles are by these, the one in Libya low, but the one in Europe high.
+As these pillars are placed immediately to the west of the Iberians and the Carthaginian coast of Libya , adjacent to two islands called Gadeira [1; 111 - "[t]hese are islands towards Europe; of these, one has a city: and the pillars of Herakles are by these, the one in Libya low, but the one in Europe high.
 And these are capes right by one another; and these are apart from one another a voyage of a day."], it is indisputable that the Pillars were believed to have been located on or near the Strait of Gibraltar.
 Interestingly, the quote above continues with the following description: "From the pillars of Herakles in Europe there are many trading-towns of the Carthaginians, and mud and flood-tides and open seas."

 The Pillars are used in an almost proverbial manner during the 4th century as a far-flung locale: Aristotle [Rhetoric 2.10.5] and Isocrates [Panathenaicus 250] both make use of this device.
 In addition, the latter [To Philip 122] suggests that the Pillars were set up in part "to mark the bounds of the territory of the Hellenes" by Heracles after his conquest of Troy.
 As the Greeks had long since colonised the coast of the Black Sea, the logical conclusion to draw from this notice is that far western Pillars are intended.
 Indeed, Plato [Phaedo 109ab] concurs in defining the Greek world as stretching "between the pillars of Hercules [109b] and the river Phasis."

 Much later, Claudius Aelianus [Various History 5.3] also records that the Pillars of Heracles were, according to Aristotle, formerly known as the Pillars of Briareus, the hundred-handed son of Gaia, who guarded the Titans in Tartarus [Theogony 734-735] (and later the sleeping Cronus on a far-western island), whilst Cronus was also associated with the Pillars: the Croatian scholar Tomislav Bilić, reviewing the tradition by which the name of Briareus came to be attached to the Pillars, notes that "initially they were called the Pillars of Cronus."
-Bilić also reviews the tradition which places this leader of the Titans in the west, ruling over the blessed dead, which appears also in Pindar (his 2nd Olympian Ode [70-77] mentions a "Tower of Cronus" in the ocean).
+Bilić also reviews the tradition which places this leader of the Titans in the west, ruling over the blessed dead, which appears also in Pindar (Pindar's 2nd Olympian Ode [70-77] mentions a "Tower of Cronus" in the ocean).
 Notes Bilić: "a statue (or pillars, a tower, etc.) placed on a far-away island in an unknown sea, generally of bronze, represented both in Greek and in other mythologies ‘the ends of the earth’, a limit for further voyages."

-In conclusion, then, the notion of "Pillars" has been suggested as having its origins in Phoenician temples to Melqart, chief deity of Tyre, who was identified in the interpretatio graeca with Heracles.
-Melqart was represented in his temples by two stelae or pillars, and a major temple to Melqart stood in the city of Gades just outside the Pillars.
+The notion of "Pillars" has been suggested as having its origins in Phoenician temples to Melqart, chief deity of Tyre, who was identified in the interpretatio graeca with Heracles.
+Melqart was represented in his temples by two stelae or pillars, and a major temple to Melqart stood in the city of Gadeira just outside the Pillars.
 By extrapolation, the pillars came to be identified with the Straits and associated with Heracles who either broke through the straits to afford access of Atlantic waters into the Mediterranean or else narrowed them to prevent the ingress of sea monsters.
 Complementary eastern pillars, ascribed to Dionysus, were also noted by pseudo-Apollodorus [2.29].
 A temple to Poseidon, mentioned in Hanno's account and pseudo-Scylax, was very likely originally dedicated to Melqart, who was identified additionally with Poseidon in terms of his nautical aspect.